 Try building your own pair of custom boots at our new site Build A Boot feature, where we’ve partnered with White’s Boots to offer our customers a one-of-a-kind boot customizing experience.
 Some of the terms you may not be familiar with, so if you have questions don’t hesitate to give me a call at the shop.
 If you’re unsure of your size or need other assistance, come on by.

-Gene at Baker Boots
+Kyle at Baker Boots